Cherry Tomato Pasta (One Pot!)

 This Cherry Tomato Pasta is easy to make with fresh tomatoes and an amazing cream sauce with herbs, garlic, Parmesan, a hint of cream cheese, and more.
 It’s a ONE POT meal for ultimate convenience with restaurant-quality flavor.

-Be sure to try my Sausage and Broccoli Pasta recipe next!
+Be sure to try my Mediterranean Pasta and Sausage and Broccoli Pasta recipe next!

 Cherry Tomato Pasta